Wolskie/docker-guacamole/README.md

-**:warning: This project is now archived and no longer supported.
-Please contact me if you maintain a replacement and would like me to link to your repo.**

 # Docker Guacamole

 A Docker Container for [Apache Guacamole](https://guacamole.apache.org/), a client-less remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH over HTML5.